fletchjp/MERG-Arduino-Software/Signals/TwoSignals/Readme.md

 This uses Signal3AspectState instead of direct action.

+This code has a state machine for handling the changes.

 ## TwoLinkedSignals3AspectBI2C

 This uses Signal3AspectState instead of direct action with the signal lights on a PCA9685.

 This has been compiled.

+I would like to convert this to use task management.